Bardin08/be-programming-concepts/Practices/Practice 4/readme.md

 ### 3. Check if a List is Empty or Not

 - **Task:** Write a Python program to check if a list is empty or not.
-If it isn't empty, add random numbers.
 Ask the user for input.

 ### 4. Get the Largest Number from a List